Observational Scaling Laws and the Predictability of Language Model Performance: NeurIPS Paper Checklist

-\item {\bf Experiment Statistical Significance} \item[] Question: Does the paper report error bars suitably and correctly defined or other appropriate information about the statistical significance of the experiments? \item[] Answer: \answerTODO{} \item[] Justification: \justificationTODO{} \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not include experiments. \item The authors should answer "Yes" if the results are accompanied by error bars, confidence intervals, or statistical significance tests, at least for the experiments that support the main claims of the paper. \item The factors of variability that the error bars are capturing should be clearly stated (for example, train/test split, initialization, random drawing of some parameter, or overall run with given experimental conditions). \item The method for calculating the error bars should be explained (closed form formula, call to a library function, bootstrap, etc.) \item The assumptions made should be given (e.g., Normally distributed errors). \item It should be clear whether the error bar is the standard deviation or the standard error of the mean. \item It is OK to report 1-sigma error bars, but one should state it.
+\item {\bf Experiment Statistical Significance} \item[] Question: Does the paper report error bars suitably and correctly defined or other appropriate information about the statistical significance of the experiments? \item[] Answer: \answerYes{} \item[] Justification: We reported error bars for quantitative evaluation that requires direct comparisons between our method and baselines (\eg, \cref{fig:base_llm_subset_selection_gsm8k_forecast_mse_vs_num_model}).We also performed several robustness checks of our method to hyperparameters in \cref{appx:add_results:robustness}. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not include experiments. \item The authors should answer "Yes" if the results are accompanied by error bars, confidence intervals, or statistical significance tests, at least for the experiments that support the main claims of the paper. \item The factors of variability that the error bars are capturing should be clearly stated (for example, train/test split, initialization, random drawing of some parameter, or overall run with given experimental conditions). \item The method for calculating the error bars should be explained (closed form formula, call to a library function, bootstrap, etc.) \item The assumptions made should be given (e.g., Normally distributed errors). \item It should be clear whether the error bar is the standard deviation or the standard error of the mean. \item It is OK to report 1-sigma error bars, but one should state it.
 The authors should preferably report a 2-sigma error bar than state that they have a 96\% CI, if the hypothesis of Normality of errors is not verified. \item For asymmetric distributions, the authors should be careful not to show in tables or figures symmetric error bars that would yield results that are out of range (e.g. negative error rates). \item If error bars are reported in tables or plots, The authors should explain in the text how they were calculated and reference the corresponding figures or tables in the text. \end{itemize}